datalad-handbook/book/docs/basics/101-145-containersrun.rst

    will build a container (called ``<NAME>``) from the recipe.
-Alternatively, `Singularity Hub <https://singularity-hub.org/>`_ integrates with Github and builds containers from recipes pushed to repositories on Github.
+Alternatively, `Singularity Hub <https://singularity-hub.org/>`_ integrates with Github and builds containers from Images pushed to repositories on Github.
-   `The docs <https://singularityhub.github.io/singularityhub-docs/>`_ can give you an easy set of instructions for this.
+   `The docs <https://singularityhub.github.io/singularityhub-docs/>`_ can give you an easy set of instructions on how to do this.

 .. runrecord:: _examples/DL-101-145-101
    :language: console